-Shishito peppers are sold in Denver, Colorado in mainstream supermarkets.
-I used to find them in Asian markets but now they are getting popular and more people are wanting to savour these chiles or pimientos, so exciting!
+Shishito peppers are the bomb!
+Cooking these shishito peppers is easy and fun.
+They are sold in Denver, Colorado in mainstream supermarkets.
+I used to find them in Asian markets but now they are getting popular and more people are wanting to savor these chiles or pimientos, so exciting!
 In Spain, they have a very similar pepper known as Padrón peppers- pimientos de Padrón.
-Both of these peppers are the bomb.

 I have tried it the same way with other oils (sesame, and peanut oil) and I think I am going to stay with olive oil.
 Make sure you stay nearby and move them frequently so that they get blistered evenly.
 I wouldn’t let them completely burnt, just charred where the skin is almost peeling, dark and they are tender.
 This will take no more than 10-15 minutes.